Ayo-Awe/Trivia-App-Project/README.md

 From the backend folder run `pip install pipenv`.

-If you have pipenv installed, you can use `pipenv install` instead of `pip`.
-This would create a virtual environment in your backend folder and install the project dependencies.
+Now that you have pipenv installed, run `pipenv install`.
+This would create a virtual environment in your backend folder and install all the project dependencies.

 All required packages are provided in the pipfile.